 Liferay DXP writes log files to folder

-The first time Liferay DXP starts, it creates all of its database tables.
-Once it has successfully started, it automatically launches a web browser that displays the Basic Configuration page.
-If for some reason your browser doesn’t load the Basic Configuration page, launch it and navigate to your app server’s address and port (for example, http://localhost:8080).
+The first time Liferay DXP starts, it’ll take a while to create all of its database tables.
+Once it has successfully started, it automatically launches a web browser that displays Liferay DXP’s Basic Configuration page.
+If for some reason your browser doesn’t load the Basic Configuration page, launch your web browser and navigate to http://localhost:8080.

-The Setup Wizard runs when you start Liferay DXP for the first time.
+Liferay DXP’s Setup Wizard runs when you start Liferay DXP for the first time.
+To make it easy to configure Liferay DXP, the first thing you see when browsing to your newly installed Liferay DXP bundle is a setup wizard.
 The title of the setup wizard page is Basic Configuration.
-This page provides a convenient way to make an initial configuration.
+This page provides a convenient way to make an initial Liferay DXP configuration.